jsidrach/NetWatcher/README.md

 * [jQuery](https://jquery.com) - JavaScript library
 * [Composer](https://getcomposer.org) - PHP library for external dependencies

+The FPGA design and implementation has been developed by [jfzazo](https://github.com/jfzazo).
 In addition, a full list of references used can be found [here](REFERENCES.md).

 Installation
 ----